Campus Public Safety Officer, Part Time

 - Position Code: CPSOP

-- Job Type: Part Time
+- Job Type: Part-time

-- Position Location: Longmeadow
+- Position Location: Longmeadow/East Longmeadow MA Campuses

 The Campus Public Safety Officer is responsible for periodic patrols of the campus and outlying property in order to protect life and property.
 Responds to calls promptly while on foot, or in motor vehicle.
 Exercise judgment in interpreting laws, ordinances, policies and procedures.
-Promotes and maintains favorable relations with all College constituents.
+Promotes and maintains favorable relations with all University constituents.

 - Patrol campus grounds by motor vehicle, on foot, or bicycle to prevent, discover and deter illegal activity, enforce traffic laws and college rules and regulations, check the security of buildings, functioning of outdoor lighting and road conditions, when applicable.